Roibal/Geotechnical_Engineering_Python_Code/README.md

 # Geotechnical - Mining Engineering Python Code
-The purpose of this github repository is to post Geotechnical [mining] Engineering related software I have written in Python 3.3.
-Code is for research purposes only.
+The purpose of this github repository is to post Geotechnical/Mining Engineering related python scripts written in Python 3.3.
+Code was created during Master's Degree research and is for research/academic purposes only.

+# Development of Python Code for Ventilation Engineering in Underground Mining Operations

+Primary Focus is development of a ventilation engineering software program for the mining industry, to automate the process of ventilation surveys utilizing Raspberry Pi and Sense HAT to record and analyze temperature, pressure and humidity values.
 Read More About Ventilation Engineering at the Ventilation Engineering Wiki here: https://github.com/Roibal/Geotechnical_Engineering_Python_Code/wiki

-# Topics:
+# Other Topics in 'Example-Code' folder:

   *Pillar Design in Room and Pillar Mining
   *Radial and Tangential Stress analysis for Circular Tunnel *Characteristic Curve for Elastic and Plastic Deformation of Circular Tunnel

-#Current Focus:
-Primary Focus is development of a ventilation engineering software program for the mining industry, to automate the process of ventilation surveys.

-Copyright Joaquin Roibal, 2016
+Copyright 2016
+Joaquin Roibal
 All Rights Reserved